cokelaer/bioservices/bioservices/doc/source/quickstart.rst

     >>> g = QuickGO(verbose=False)
     >>> res = g.Term("GO:0003824")

+.. seealso:: Reference guide of :class:`bioservices.quickgo.QuickGO` for more details

 PICR service
 =============

-PICR, the Protein Identifier Cross Reference service.
-It provides 2 services in WSDL and REST protocols.
+PICR, the Protein Identifier Cross Reference service provides 2 services in WSDL and REST protocols.
 We implemented only the REST interface.
 The methods available in the REST service are very similar to those available via SOAP, save for one major difference: only one accession or sequence can be mapped per request.